 Flow diversion baffles will once again remain in place during the 2006 season.
-These baffles will be extended another 100 feet into the pond to reach across the borrow pits.
 The baffles have proven to raise the DO concentrations at the discharge in 2005.
 At the discharge point in Pond A3W, one of the three gates has the ability to allow water inflow.
 If the weekly 10th percentile should fall below 3.3 mg/L, the FWS will open this in-flow gate to allow slough waters to enter Pond A3W to better help improve water quality.